 N26 uses the SSL protocol in all its transactions so all bank details entered are encrypted and your information is protected.

 Wise is also safe.
 The financial institution is authorized by the Financial Conduct Authority (FCA), of the United Kingdom, and legalized in all countries where it operates, is regulated by central banks and regulatory bodies.

 It’s possible to safely browse the Wise platform, which follows the HTTPS protocol and has the padlock symbol in the page address, indicating that it’s possible to browse the platform safely.

 With Wise, you can send money to over 50 countries, save and manage money, and use your multi-currency account to send money to any currency available on Wise.

-N26, on the other hand, operates in 25 countries in Europe, in addition to the United States.
+N26, on the other hand, operates in 25 countries in Europe.

 According to the Trustpilot, Wise has a higher rating than N26.
 Wise has received a 4.6 out of 5 ratings, which is considered great.
 N26’s score is 4.

 On Trustpilot, Wise has more than 125,000 reviews.
 Wise’s users like how simple it is to use.
 It’s also cost-effective and provides quick transfers.

 N26 has around 18,000 reviews.
 What users like about N26 are that it’s quick and user-friendly.